What

 - Can be used at both individual and group level.

-Limitations of the Facilitation Styles Framework.
+Limitations of the Intervention Styles Framework.
 Disadvantages

 requires shifts in behavior, values and skills.